SBC-Utrecht/pytom-match-pick/README.md

 ## Installation

-Create a new conda environment:
+There are 2 options for creating a conda environment.
+(1 - recommended) Create a new environment with a prebuild cupy version and complete CUDA-toolkit.
+This is reliable but takes more disk space:

 ```commandline
 conda create -n pytom_tm -c conda-forge python=3 cupy cuda-version=11.8